vipin-boop/hr-analytics-powerbi-dashboard/README.md

 * Attrition by job title
 * Attrition by performance rating

-This page makes it easier to identify departments and employee groups where turnover may require further investigation.
+This page helps identify departments, job roles, and employee groups where employee turnover may require further investigation.

 ---

 ### 🌍 Workforce Analysis

-The Workforce page provides a broader view of employee distribution and compensation.
+The Workforce page provides a broader view of employee distribution, tenure, job roles, and compensation.

 It explores: